29th of April 2021

 Get to know our speakers:

 Berna Ataman Oflas: Berna Ataman Oflas is working as an architect in Izmir Metropolitan Municipality.
 She is working in Horizon 2020 Urban Greenup Project since 2017.
 She designed 4 Parklets as a part of Project and coordinated the construction phase.
-Berna continues her studies to spread the parklets throughout Izmir with local administrations and univer
+Berna continues her studies to spread the parklets throughout Izmir with local administrations and universities.

 John M. Francis: John M. Francis is a city planner and urban designer based in San Francisco, USA, where he is engaged in planning and design practice at all scales, from parklets to master plans.
 John has practiced for 10 years throughout California and the San Francisco Bay Area helping uplift community voices in shaping the public realm, including over four years at the San Francisco Planning Department where he managed the City's Parklet Program.